Robert Roth (activist): Students for a Democratic Society

 During his time with the steering committee, Roth, along with 200 other SDS members, participated in the capture of Philosophy Hall at Columbia University on April 17, 1969.
-On April 17, 1969 and May 1, 1969 Roth participated in taking over and barricading the halls.
+On April 17, 1969, and May 1, 1969, Roth participated in taking over and barricading the halls.
 Roth asserted, "We are showing that University that every time it helps the war in Vietnam we will exact reprisals."
 This quotation was in response to news that the university was accepting NASA research grants by allowing military recruitment on campus.
-A later FBI surveillance file from COINTELPRO confirmed Robert Roth was a participant in the Columbia student strike.
+A later FBI surveillance file from COINTELPRO confirmed that Roth was a participant in the Columbia student strike.
 He was also identified as a member of SDS and a negotiator for the Low library strikers.